 The ability to download video lessons to your computer is very very nice - Guitar Tricks is definitely the way to go if you are often not online or on slow internet connections

 Website and accompanying iOS & Android apps are nice and simple - makes getting started very easy

 Seems better suited for beginner to intermediate.
 If you’re already at that point, other online guitar lesson platforms might have more options for you

 Make no mistake - Guitar Tricks contains some of the best and most organized online guitar lessons you’ll find, and it’s our winner when it comes to the best way for beginners to learn.
 The Core Learning System is outstanding, and the monthly membership price is a steal considering the amount of content and guitar instruction you get.

 No official app, but all video lessons are hosted on YouTube and his website is mobile-friendly

 Justin Sandercoe - better known as Justin Guitar - has gathered quite the following in the world of online guitar lessons.
-He hosts two different YouTube channels: JustinSandercoe (boasting nearly half a million subscribers) is the main lessons channel focusing on theory and technique.
+He hosts two different YouTube channels: JustinSandercoe (boasting over half a million subscribers) is the main lessons channel focusing on theory and technique.
 JustinSandercoeSongs is - you guessed it - centered around teaching you how to play songs.